MicrosoftDocs/security/security-docs/engineering/Disable-Legacy-TLS.md

 [KB4490481](https://support.microsoft.com/help/4490481/windows-10-update-kb4490481),
 Windows Server 2019 now allows you to block weak TLS versions from being used with individual certificates you designate.
-We call this feature “Disable Legacy TLS” and it effectively enforces a TLS version and cipher suite floor on any certificate you select.
+We call this feature "Disable Legacy TLS" and it effectively enforces a TLS version and cipher suite floor on any certificate you select.

 Disable Legacy TLS also allows an online service to offer two distinct